davidnotplay/my-go-structs/README.md

 Item iterface
 -------------
-Item interface is the type used as item in all structs.
-Any item you want use in the structs must implements the `Item` interface.
+The `Item` interface is the type used as item in all structs.
+Any item you want use in the structs must implements the this interface.

+Example:
 ```go
 /*
 	Example of an item implementation to store numbers in the structs: